perlaanisha/playwright/README.md

   npx playwright test --project=chromium
     Runs the tests only on Desktop Chrome.

+  npx playwright test --headed --project=chromium
+    Runs the tests only on Desktop Chrome.

   npx playwright test example
     Runs the tests in a specific file.